What is "Safe Mode"?

 Safe Mode in OS X v10.6 or later also disables File Sharing.
 This means you can't mount Time Capsule disks or volumes served by computers started in Safe Mode.

-You can learn more about Safe Mode by searching for "Safe Mode" from the Help menu.
+You can learn more about Safe Mode by searching for "Safe Mode" in the Help menu.